-Maximum load within the area encompassed by the roof rack should not exceed 75 kgs (165 lbs) with a maximum loading of 8 kg (17 lbs) per square foot.
+Maximum load on the roof, whether a fixture or person, should not exceed 75 kgs (165 lbs) with a maximum loading of 8 kg (17 lbs) per square foot.

 Before Moving Off

 Whenever making a journey with your motorhome, either setting off on holiday or returning home, it is good practice to run through this simple checklist.